 Apple “refreshed” the Mac mini the same day it unveiled new iMacs, iLife ’08, and iWork ’08.
-The updated model finally moves from the original Core Duo to a Core 2 Duo processor – along with faster CPU speeds.
+The updated model finally moves the Mini from the outdated Core Duo to a Core 2 Duo processor – along with faster CPU speeds.
 Between the newer, more efficient CPU and 8-10% higher clock speeds, we expect 15-25% better overall performance compared to the Late 2006 model.

-The newest mini has the same 667 MHz memory bus as last year’s model, along with the same underpowered Intel GMA 950 graphics.
-Because it uses the Core 2 CPU, it can support up to 3 GB of RAM, although Apple only supports up to 2 GB.
+The newest mini has the same 667 MHz memory bus as last year’s model, along with the same pedestrian Intel GMA 950 graphics.
+Because it uses a Core 2 CPU, it can support up to 3 GB of RAM (50% more than the Core Duo models), although Apple officially supports up to 2 GB.

 The base version now runs at 1.83 GHz and includes 1 GB of RAM, an 80 GB hard drive, and a Combo drive.
 It retails for US$599, the same price as the 1.66 GHz model it replaces.
 Except for the Core 2 Duo CPU and the lack of a SuperDrive, this is essentially the same model Apple was selling for US$799.

 The better model has a 2.0 GHz CPU, a 120 GB hard drive, and a dual-layer 8x SuperDrive in addition to all the features of the 1.83 GHz model.
 At US$799, it seems a bit overpriced in comparison to the 1.83 GHz model.
 What you’re gaining for the $200 difference is a CPU with a larger cache, 40 GB more drive space (a $75 build-to-order option), the SuperDrive, and a 10% gain in CPU speed.